YuechenTUM/YuechenTUM.github.io/_posts/2024-05-15-GPU-Acceleration-for-CFD.md

 ## CPU Models and I/O Performance

 DTU Computing Center provides a range of CPU models to choose from.
-According to an Ansys [White paper](https://www.ansys.com/resource-center/white-paper/how-to-select-the-best-processor-and-hpc-system-for-your-ansys-workloads), Fluent generally benefits more from higher memory capacity and bandwidth than from higher core counts and frequencies [35].
+According to an ansys [White paper](https://www.ansys.com/resource-center/white-paper/how-to-select-the-best-processor-and-hpc-system-for-your-ansys-workloads), fluent generally benefits more from higher memory capacity and bandwidth than from higher core counts and frequencies [35].
 The results show that the cpu XeonGold 6342 exhibits the fastest performance, with an average per-iteration time that is approximately 20.33% faster than the cpu XeonGold 6126.

 <div style="text-align: center;">
   <img src="./assets/img/posts/20240620/CPU.jpg" alt="CPU diagram" style="width: 85%;">